- to place (the accents) on beats that are normally unaccented.

 Syncopate and curtail a royal ornament, and leave a domestic animal.

-syncopate and curtail a greenish mineral, and leave a Turkish officer.
+Syncopate and curtail a motive power, and leave a body of water.

 c.1600, from Late Latin syncopatus, past participle of syncopare "to shorten," also "to faint away, to swoon," from Late Latin syncope (see syncope).
 Originally "to shorten words by omitting syllables or letters in the middle;" musical sense is from 1660s.
 Related: Syncopated; syncopating.